-Virtual Learning Environment (Vision)
+B6.
+Your Virtual Learning Environment

-Vision is Heriot-Watt's Virtual Learning Environment (VLE) and is a vital learning and communication tool for you and your lecturers, so make sure you log in and check Vision every day.
-A Student Guide to VISION can be found [here](#).
+Heriot-Watt's Virtual Learning Environment (VLE) is called [Canvas](#).
+It is a vital learning and communication tool for you and your lecturers, so make sure you log in and check Canvas every day.
+For further support see the [Canvas Student Guides](#).